 Not sure how to become trustworthy in the eyes of your customers?
 Tap into the humans who are already powering your brand: your employees.

-Here are four ways to show customers the human side of your brand and create a better customer experience in the process.
+Here, we cover what brand humanization is, and how to show customers the human side of your brand and create a better customer experience in the process.

 2. Give your employees a voice—and let them help you listen